 The event has evolved into a high profile celebration and cultural festival, both on the national and local levels.
-Pride 2013 was the most successful event in our history in terms of excitement, inclusion, and positive experiences.
-The event was moved from Southside Park in 2010 to the streets along Sacramento’s symbolic Capitol Mall, with the State Capitol building on one end and the iconic Tower Bridge on the other.
-Pride 2014 will build upon last year’s successes and continue to grow and improve.
+Pride was moved from Southside Park in 2010 to the streets along Sacramento’s symbolic Capitol Mall, with the State Capitol building on one end and the iconic Tower Bridge on the other.
+Pride 2017 will build upon our successes and continue to grow and improve.

 Sacramento is already nationally known as a city with a relatively high gay population.
 The City of Sacramento is estimated to have a gay population of 9.8%, the sixth highest in the nation.
 The larger metropolitan area comes in at 5.5% which is still higher than the national average of 4.1%.